 If you want to plead guilty, but you can't attend court on the date in your Court Attendance Notice (CAN), you may be able to fill out a Written Notice of Pleading.

-A Written Notice of Pleading form must be sent to the court that you have to attend at least seven days before the mention date.
-If you send it any later and do not attend court, the court may make a decision without considering it.
+You must make sure the Court has your Written Notice of Pleading at least seven days before the mention date.
+If you send it any later and do not attend court, the Court may decide your case without considering it.

-A blank Written Notice of Pleading may be sent to you with your CAN.
-If you have not received a Written Notice of Pleading form, you can get one from:
+A blank form may be sent to you with your CAN.
+You can also get a copy from:

 If you use a Written Notice of Pleading to plead guilty, you will need to include the following:

 - your name

 - the details of the offence listed on your CAN

 - the name and address of the Court your CAN says you are required to attend

 - the date your CAN says you are required to attend court